For daily wit & wisdom, sign up for the Almanac newsletter.

 Let’s Get Canning!

 To avoid canning burnout, start with a small project at first.
 I love to can pickles.
-Most pickles need only 5 minutes processing in boiling water.
+Most pickles need only 5 minutes of processing in boiling water.
 Lift jars out, removing one jar at a time!
 Spread them out on a cloth towel or wooden countertop to cool.
 If you hear popping noises, it is the jars sealing.
-Once the jars are cool check the seal; the center of the lid should be depressed.
-If a jar doesn’t seal put it in the fridge to eat right away.
+Once the jars are cool, check the seal; the center of the lid should be depressed.
+If a jar doesn’t seal, put it in the fridge to eat right away.
 The sealed jars can be labeled and stored in the pantry for winter.

 The sight of those gleaming jars full of delicious food is very satisfying!

-This Canning Guide was updated and fact-checked as of July 2020, by Christina Ferroli, PhD, RDN, FAND.
+This Canning Guide was updated and fact-checked as of July 2020 by Christina Ferroli, PhD, RDN, FAND.
 If interested in nutrition counseling and education practice to make healthier choices—or, simply stay up-to-date on the latest food, nutrition, and health topics—visit Christina’s Facebook page here.

 Hi, Carmen.
 It all depends on the recipe you are following.
 We would suggest doing a search for the fruit you want to can, then choose the recipe that works best for you and the amount of produce you have.